 The Pacific tree frog is a survivor.
 They can be found in ponds, meadows, wetlands, woodlands, and pastures.
 Pretty much anywhere they can find a steady supply of water is where you can find them.
 I even used to find them in ditches back home.
-These little critters are the most common amphibian found along the west coast of the U.S. These frogs are also known as the Pacific chorus frog.
+These little critters are the most common amphibian found along the west coast of the United States These frogs are also known as the Pacific chorus frog.
 They are listed as Least Concern by the IUCN.

 First the Stats…